top of page

 Cane Length:

-Use a measuring tape to obtain length
+Use a measuring tool to obtain length

 TIP: